Bank Audi

 Bank Audi (بنك عودة, previously Bank Audi-Saradar) is a Lebanon-based universal bank and financial services company headquartered in Beirut, offering financial products and services in personal banking, business banking, private banking and Treasury and Capital Markets segments.

-Bank Audi operates principally in Lebanon, Europe and the MENA region.
+Bank Audi operates principally in Lebanon, in Europe, in the MENA region.

+As at end-June 2026, Bank Audi’s consolidated assets reached LBP 1,308,314 billion, principally driven by private customers’ deposits of LBP 1,108,687 billion, with shareholders’ equity reaching LBP 102,850 billion.

+Bank Audi’s group staff headcount exceeds 1,600 employees and its shareholders’ base encompass more than 1,500 holders of common shares and/or holders of Global Depositary Receipts (GDRs) representing common shares.

 History

 Bank Audi was founded in 1830, but was only incorporated as a bank in 1962.

 Members of the Audi family, as well as Kuwaiti investors, were the first shareholders.
-Since 1983, the shareholder base has expanded and currently consists of more than 1,500 holders of Common Shares and Global Depository Receipts.
+Since 1983, the shareholder base has expanded.
+In 2004, Bank Audi signed a merger agreement with Banque Saradar.

-In 2004, Bank Audi signed a merger agreement with Banque Saradar, entitling Saradar Holding to become one of the largest shareholders of Bank Audi sal-Audi Saradar Group.
-After six years of managing the Audi Saradar Group Private Banking, both banks de-merged, and Bank Audi continued privately on its own.

 On 20 February 2019, Bank Audi announced a new deposit agreement by which The Bank of New York Mellon is named the successor depositary bank for its global depositary receipt programme, replacing Deutsche Bank Trust Company Americas as Depositary.

+In January 2021, First Abu Dhabi Bank signed a final agreement to acquire 100% of the Egyptian subsidiary of Bank Audi.

 After former Central Bank of Lebanon governor Riad Salameh was charged with embezzling $330 million in public funds, the Swiss financial regulator FINMA launched investigations into Lebanese banks with operations in Switzerland and in 2024 censured Bank Audi for serious money laundering violations.